Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 Generic.perm
 ```

-  Since the parent object can be reconstructed from the permutation itself, you can work with permutations without explicitely constructing the parent object.
+  Since the parent object can be reconstructed from the permutation itself, you can work with permutations without explicitly constructing the parent object.

 * The other way is to first construct the permutation group they belong to.
   This is accomplished with the inner constructor `PermGroup(n::Integer)` which